wp-plugins/lightbox-plus/readme.txt

  * PHP mbstring extension (preferred but no longer required)
 * jQuery 1.4.3+

-Support for PHP 4 has been completely removed - DO NOT UPDATE if you want Lightbox Plus to work with PHP 4.
+Support for PHP 4 has been completely removed - DO NOT UPDATE if you want Lightbox Plus ColorBox to work with PHP 4.

 Client